https://www.slab.org.uk/guidance/employment-of-expert-witnesses-civil-legal-aid/

 We expect to see:

-You do not need separate approval to cover any necessary attendance at court by that expert.
 However, if you got the report before legal aid was granted you need to get approval for their attendance at court.

 It is important to specify your instructions carefully because we will review your invoices to determine if the resulting report fails to address or departs from the instructions given by you.
 The same applies to how clear the professional is from the start about how we will assess final costs payable to you after invoicing has occurred.

-For example if you request an assessment of cognitive functioning or intelligence then the report will need to include information about recognised tests or assessment of these issues.
+For example, if you request an assessment of cognitive functioning or intelligence then the report will need to include information about recognised tests or assessment of these issues.
 If it fails to do so we may restrict or abate the outlay entirely.

 Specify your requirements: